bajrangCoder/PathIntellisense/readme.md

 ### Clear Cache

-Clear cache using `Ctrl-Shift-I` or from command palette(by searching: "Reset PathIntellisense Cache") or Restart App, in case you have done any modifications with files and folders to show updated suggestions
+Clear cache from command palette(by searching: "Reset PathIntellisense Cache") or Restart App, in case you have done any modifications with files and folders to show updated suggestions

 ### Teaser 👁️